.

 The Teuco follows its course to finality and into the Paraguay River, in front of the city of Pilar, in Paraguay.

-Navigable during rainy season , it carries red-coloured sediments and produces irregular accumulations that can even alter the course of the river, leaving the older paths as wet depressions.
-In spite of the variability of its basin, given its depth, it is considered a valuable, still unexploited, commercial route for boats, with failed attempts of canalization during the 19th century.
+The river carries red-coloured sediments and produces irregular accumulations that can even alter the course of the river, leaving the older paths as wet depressions.

 Note: the upper part of the Desaguadero River is sometimes also called the Bermejo.